spencergates/thylac.com/_pages/resume.md

 ## Work Experience
 * **Cal Poly Student Affairs Technology** - IT Specialist (April 2016 - June 2020)
     * Diagnosed, and resolved issues with the campus housing network and servers.
-    * Provided broad technical support (software & hardware) for Windows and MacOS users of the campus network.
+    * Provided technical support (software & hardware) for users of the campus network.
     * Maintained an internal website used to provide support to students in housing.

 * **UHV Technologies** - Intern (May 2015 – Sep 2015)